rosschapman/internetross/blog.md

 <img src="/assets/images/inline_gotcha_funtimes.jpg" width="600" style="margin: 0 auto; display: block" />

-One hackish thing we considered was changing the `onClick` handler of the sidebar button to `onMouseUp` -- the newly rendered button could receive that event (browsers are weird).
+One hack thing we considered was changing the `onClick` handler of the sidebar button to `onMouseUp` -- the newly rendered button could receive that event (browsers are weird).
 But my colleague couldn't let it slide so we decided to troubleshoot the real issue: the sidebar getting rendered every time there was a field blur when it's props weren't changing.

 After [binary searching](#two-tales-of-binary-search) the code code up and down `<Page />`, deleting chunk by chunk until the re-renders stopped, we discovered the fix to be fairly straight forward.
 Just move the invocation of `connectSidebar` and `connectMain` outside of the `Template` export context into the module context.
 Fixing the